backupbrew/switchbrew/Internet Browser.md

 | WifiWebAuthApplet    | Captive-portal           |                                                                                      |
 | LoginApplet          | Nintendo Account linking | With invalid TLS certs this just displays an error-code.                             |
 | ?                    | Manual                   | With invalid TLS certs this displays an error dialog without an option to ignore it. |

+## Video Playback

+WifiWebAuthApplet does not fully support playing videos.
+It will crash with normal videos.
+However, in some cases with certain MP4s using vulns it will display an error dialog instead.